nickwohnhas/phrg-github-workflow-primer-part-one-pca-000/README.md

 ## Instructions

-* `cd` to a directory of your choice that is a great place to keep your pairing projects
+* `cd` to a directory of your choice that will be a great place to keep your pairing projects
 * Verify the location on your laptop's file system with `pwd`, which stands for "print working directory"
 * Create a new directory called "pairing-projects" with the `mkdir` command
 * `cd` into `pairing-projects`